The Top 4 Reasons People Avoid the Flu Shot

 Every year, scientists formulate a new flu vaccine based on circulating influenza strains and their best predictions for the upcoming flu season.
 However, the influenza virus is very good at adapting and some years the flu vaccine is less effective.

-Even partial protection from a flu shot is better than none at all, and if you still happen to get the flu, the resulting illness is likely to be much less severe or life threatening.
-Repeated studies show that flu shots reduce the chances of serious complications or hospitalization for those at highest risk, including young children, women in pregnancy, the elderly or people with chronic health conditions.1
+Even partial protection from a flu shot is better than none at all.
+If you still happen to get the flu, the resulting illness is likely to be much less severe or life threatening.
+Repeated studies show that flu shots reduce the chances of serious complications or hospitalization for those at highest risk.
+This includes young children, women in pregnancy, the elderly or people with chronic health conditions.1

-The good news is that so far, this year’s flu vaccine (2015 -2016) is predicted to be very effective; with components similar to those of the world’s circulating strains of influenza.
+The good news is that this year’s flu vaccine (2015-2016) is predicted to be very effective with components similar to the world’s circulating strains of influenza.

 3. “Can’t I be vaccinated and still get the flu?”